 There aren’t many things more horrifying than finding your poodle snacking on his stool.
 Even more terrifying is when he comes trotting over to give you a big kiss on your face right after his heinous deed.
 No, thanks!
 While this may be downright disgusting, you will be glad to know it’s likely normal, and there are simple ways to stop this from happening.
+So, why is your poodle eating his feces, and how can you stop it?

 If you want to stop your poodle from munching on poop, then you need to find the root of the problem.
 This article will discuss all the possible reasons that can cause your dog to eat feces and what you can do to stop it.
 Luckily, most of the problems and solutions are simple fixes that aren’t related to severe medical conditions.